groue/GRMustache/Guides/view_model.md

 NSString *rendering = [template renderObject:document error:NULL];
 ```

-The `name` key may be overriden by objects entering the context stack.
-When an object in the context stack provides a Mustache key, the ViewModel methods are not invoked:
+So far, so good.

+Now, objects that enter the context stack override keys.
+That's the whole point of Mustache, after all:

 ```objc
 // Render {{# user }}{{ name }}{{/ user }}